Frida010/battleship_game/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) for the details of the Battleship game.
 - [W3schools Python Tutorial](https://www.w3schools.com/python/default.asp) to remind me of how to write some of the code.
 - This [Youtube video](https://www.youtube.com/watch?v=nLRL_NcnK-4&t=20326s&ab_channel=freeCodeCamp.org) from Harvard CS50's introduction for programming with Python.
+- I used [Flake8 Rules](https://www.flake8rules.com/rules/E302.html) to see what the problem messages given in the terminal means.
+- Used [Real Python](https://realpython.com/tutorials/projects/page/1/) in the process of deciding what to do for this project.